 This section outlines the procedures for redetermination of eligibility for Special Assistance A redetermination/recertification of eligibility factors subject to change is required once every twelve (12) months for all Special Assistance (SA) and Special Assistance In-Home (SAIH) cases.
 A signed SA redetermination form, DAAS-8191 Special Assistance Re-enrollment Information Notice must be completed at every redetermination/recertification.
-Redeterminations/recertifications for SA and SAIH are not completed as an

-Redeterminations/recertifications for SA and SAIH are not completed as ar ex parte process.
+Redeterminations/recertifications for SA and SAIH are not completed as an ex parte process.